Swords and Crowns and Rings

-Swords and Crowns and Rings is a Miles Franklin Award-winning novel by Australian author Ruth Park.
+Swords and Crowns and Rings (1977) is a Miles Franklin Award-winning novel by Australian author Ruth Park.

+Synopsis

 It mainly follows the stories of two children in a town in rural New South Wales across three decades at the start of the 20th century.

 The primary protagonist, Jackie Hanna, is born a "dwarf" in 1907 to Walter and Peggy Hanna, two grocers in Kingsland, NSW.
 Jackie's father Walter dies during his childhood, and his mother remarries to a veteran of the Boer War.
 The secondary protagonist, Dorothy "Cushie" Moy, is born to a wealthy family; her father is a banker and her mother the daughter of a newspaper tycoon.
 In their youth, the two protagonists fall in love, and much of the book arcs around the circumstances and misfortunes that keep them apart.
-In particular, a substantial portion of the book focuses on Jackie's experiences as an migrant worker through the Great Depression in Australia, including interactions with New South Wales Premier Jack Lang.
+In particular, a substantial portion of the book focuses on Jackie's experiences as a migrant worker through the Great Depression in Australia, including interactions with New South Wales Premier Jack Lang.

 The book is divided into six chapters: